prezi/fail/failure_scenarios.md

 Two possible manifestations:

-* standalone all fail components run on the same host.
+* standalone: all fail components run on the same host.
 The api is reached via `127.0.0.1`.

 * distributed: no guarantee of where components run.
 The api is reached via whatever domain name or IP is provided in the configuration.